 The Brooklyn Bridge is an unusual structure with foundations constructed of massive limestone blocks, unreinforced concrete, and timber grillage.
+A comprehensive seismic evaluation of the bridge with its masonry approaches and approach ramps was recently completed to assess the potential retrofit needs.
 Its seismic evaluation warranted the applications of the most advanced and rigorous engineering evaluations to ensure that the assessment of seismic retrofit is made on rational and realistic scenarios, avoiding overconservatism that may lead to unnecessary retrofit and potential negative impact on the architecture of the bridge.